Can You Eat Microgreen Roots? Here's Why We Don't

 This blog references peer-reviewed research, FDA guidance documents, and university extension publications including:

-- U.S. Food and Drug Administration Food Safety Modernization Act (FSMA) Produce Safety Rule guidance
+- U.S. FDA Food Safety Modernization Act (FSMA) Produce Safety Rule guidance

 - Penn State Extension food safety protocols for microgreen production